-Looking for some kitchen wall tile ideas for your next project?
-You've come to the right place.
+If you're looking for beautiful kitchen wall tile ideas for your next project, you've come to the right place.

-'Tiles really help to finish off a room,' says Hamish Smith, Creative Director at Ca’ Pietra, 'plus from a practical point, they’re great if you find you’re a messy cook!'
+'Tiles really help to finish off a room,' says Hamish Smith, creative director at Ca’ Pietra, 'plus from a practical viewpoint, they’re great if you find you’re a messy cook!'

 1. Introduce subtle pattern

-Here, these large format wall tiles feature an ultra fine geo print that is almost feminine in form, a soft design that won't overpower your space for a timeless kitchen backsplash idea.
+Here, these large format wall tiles feature an ultra fine geo print that is almost feminine in form, creating a soft design that won't overpower your space for a timeless kitchen backsplash idea.

 2. Scale down with a backsplash